dotnet/csharplang/proposals/low-level-struct-improvements.md

 #### scoped locals
 <a name="examples-scoped-locals"></a>

 The use of `scoped` on locals will be particularly helpful to code patterns which conditionally assign values with different *safe-to-escape* scope to locals.
-It means code no longer needs to rely on initializaion tricks like `= stackalloc byte[0]` to define a local *safe-to-escape* but now can simply use `scoped`.
+It means code no longer needs to rely on initialization tricks like `= stackalloc byte[0]` to define a local *safe-to-escape* but now can simply use `scoped`.

 ```c#
 // Old way